health bomb in Yousef Abad

 Mohammad Pomegranate juice bar is not just about pomegranate juice but you can find a variety of desserts and delicacies made out of pomegranates.

-They have a menu with a vast variety of pomegranate juice combined with pomegranate ice-cream, pomegranate molasses, pomegranate jelly, pomegranate seeds and pomegranate Lavashak.
+They have a menu with a vast variety of pomegranate juice combined with pomegranate ice-cream, pomegranate molasses, pomegranate jelly, pomegranate lavashak and pomegranate seeds.

 Lavashak is a to-die-for Iranian delicacy that is made out of boiled and then pureed fruit and then sundried, rolled and cut into pieces.
 The place is a takeaway bar and what you see is all these cars lined up to get their pomegranate stuff and have it under the light on the bench in the street over some good laugh and stories.